Drill Point Dies for Metal Building Construction Fasteners

 Metal Building Fasteners: Higher Demands on Drill Point Dies

 Metal building construction uses self-drilling screws that must penetrate heavy-gauge structural steel — often 3mm to 6mm thick.
-This places extreme demands on drill point dies that residential fastener dies never face.
+This places significantly higher demands on drill point dies compared to residential fastener dies.

 The key differences from standard self-drilling screw dies: